Jimbob015/python/README.md

-# python
+# python projects

+I'm currently learning python as part of my data analytics degree.

-A repository of my python projects.
+This is a repository for my personal python projects.